knowit/ethereum-workshop/README.English.md

     * Make sure that the site is running OK.
 The functionality on the site is not working yet, but that is because we have to do some coding on our own :)
     * Åpne prosjektet i din favoritt editor.
 Solidity, som er språket vi for det meste skal kode i, er støttet av de fleste IDE hvis man installerer en ekstra plugin.
     * Open the project in your favorite editor.
 Solidity, which is the language we are going to do most of our work in is supported by most IDEs by installing a Solidity plugin.

+# Tasks
+You can find the tasks for the workshop [here](https://github.com/knowit/ethereum-workshop/blob/master/Tasks.md) under Tasks.md.

 # Virtual Machine